mazwat/mazwat.github.io/oop-lm.md

  - Data type definitions
  - Macros

-The header file allows the sketch to access the class properties content in the CPP.
+The header file allows the sketch (.ino) to access the class properties content in the .cpp.
 But you have to use hash include and the name of the header file.
 For example``#include “Class.h"``

 Let’s take the original TinkerCAD version updated to function as a proper C++ library.